 (2) you (being the organisation (or individual, where the form is completed on behalf of an organisation) named in the OS Insight application form).

 Please read these terms and conditions carefully.
-By clicking the ‘agree’ button, you confirm that you have read, understand and agree to, the terms of the agreement.
-Please print a copy of the agreement for your own reference purposes.
+By clicking the Submit button on the OS Insight Application form, you confirm that you have read, understand and agree to, the terms of this OS Insight Non-Disclosure Agreement.
+Please print a copy of the agreement for your reference.

 If you have any queries regarding this agreement, please contact us.